split pea soup

 1. In a large heavy bottomed stock pot, saute onions in oil and bacon dripping over medium heat until translucent, 5–7 minutes.

-2. Add all remaining ingredients (reserving 1/2 tsp. salt) and bring to a boil.
+2. Add all remaining ingredients (reserving 1/2 tsp. salt and the ham slices) and bring to a boil.
 Reduce and simmer for 1 1/2 hours.

 3. When peas are soft and smooshy, remove ham bone and cut all meat off of bone, chop and return to stock pot.